 Micro finance is another option that farmers who don’t have access to credit via banks and financial institutions or those who don’t have adequate collateral can fall back on.
 Micro finance involves small loans with no collateral and is provided by Microfinance Institutions (MFIs).

-Apart from all these various sources of agricultural finance in India, there is one more significant source – the NBFC.
+Apart from all these various sources of agriculture finance in India, there is one more significant source – the NBFC.
 Backed by online and easy-to-use app-based platforms, an NBFC takes banking and credit to those farmers not touched by mainstream banking.

 Among the sources of farm finance to banks and institutions in India is the National Bank for Agriculture and Rural Development (NABARD).
 NABARD offers refinance to regional rural banks, state co-operative banks, district central co-operative banks and state governments as well.